 View Map: - -

-The Central Texas Veterans Health Care System (CTVHCS) is one of the largest integrated health care systems in the United States and provides a full range of services including medical, surgical, psychiatric, and rehabilitation with inpatient medical/surgical hospital beds, a hospice unit, and community living center (CLC) beds.
-CTVHCS serves a Veteran population of more than 252,000, covers 35,243 square miles and eight congressional districts in 39 counties.
+The Central Texas Veterans Health Care System (CTVHCS) is one of the largest integrated health care systems in the United States and provides a full range of services including medical/surgical hospital beds, a hospice unit, and community living center (CLC) beds.
+CTVHCS serves a Veteran population of more of more than 252,000, covers 35,243 square miles and eight congressional districts in 39 countries.

 CTVHCS consists of two medical centers located in Temple and Waco; one stand-alone clinic in Austin; four community based outpatient clinics in Brownwood, Cedar Park, College Station and Palestine; a VA contract Outreach Clinic in LaGrange; two CLCs in Temple and Waco; one domiciliary in Temple; a Blind Rehabilitation Unit in Waco; and two rehabilitation units in Waco – one for post-traumatic stress disorder and one for severely mentally ill life enhancement.

 CTVHCS is a major provider of health care for combat veterans from Operation Enduring Freedom, Operation Iraqi Freedom, and Operation New Dawn.
 One of the largest inpatient psychiatric facilities in the country is located on the CTVHCS Waco Campus which was officially named a Mental Health Center of Excellence in 2006 after legislation was passed by U.S. Senator Kay Bailey Hutchison in 2005.